MPavilion

-MPavilion is a temporary pavilion in Queen Victoria Gardens, Melbourne, erected annually since 2014.
-The event is sponsored by philanthropist Naomi Milgrom.
+MPavilion was a series of temporary pavilions installed in Queen Victoria Gardens, Melbourne, on nine occasions by nine different architects between 2014 and 2023.
+The final project by Tadao Ando opened in 2023 has remained in the gardens.
+The project, construction and associated events were sponsored by Melbourne based philanthropist Naomi Milgrom.

+Background

 Initially the project was planned for four years, but later it was extended by another two, until 2019, and then another three years to 2023.
 No pavilion was constructed in 2020 due to the COVID-19 pandemic.
-The pavilions are used for various art events, after which each pavilion is gifted to the city or institution and moved to a permanent location.
+The pavilions were used for various art events and talks, after which each pavilion was gifted to the city, institution or university and relocated to a new permanent location.